ydydsnyd/mono/mirror/README.md

 - A Firebase / GCP project, comprising
   - A Firestore database
   - Firebase Auth instance
-  - A Google Cloud Storage bucket for storing javascript modules (server and app)
+  - Google Cloud Storage buckets for storing javascript modules (server and app) and archiving data from Workers Analytics Engine Datasets.
   - Cloud Functions that run the Mirror Server logic
   - Secret Manager for storing sensitive data like keys
 - A Cloudflare account for running Workers and Durable Objects